YoussefKamal098/alx-interview/0x08-making_change/README.md

 # Making Change Problem

-Here's an updated README for the **Making Change Problem** reflecting the changes that the greedy approach does not always work and that the dynamic programming (DP) approach should be used instead.
-The new solution includes both the iterative and recursive DP approaches.

----

-# **Change Comes From Within**

 ## **Project Overview**
 In this project, you will solve the classic **Coin Change Problem**, a problem from dynamic programming.
 The goal is to find the **fewest number of coins** required to make up a given total amount using an infinite supply of coins from a set of given denominations.